Omotii/React-Props-Checkpoint/README.md

-I designed Six FIFA Player Cards with the intention of placing them in pairs.
+I designed Six FIFA Player Cards with the intention of placing them in pairs using the flex-wrap property.

 The PlayerList component which is the parent component of the Player.js is rendered in the root component App.js